CSCI 250 Intro to Computer Graphics Syllabus

 Classes resume

-Last day to turn in incomplete/pending grades
+Last day to turn incomplete grades

 Last day of class